mushishi78/spago/ReadMe.md

 It's also fairly fast and responsive to changes.

+## API forwarding

+By default, all http requests under the `/api` route will be forwarded to a configurable `API_PORT`.
+This allows a backend server to be run side by side the `spago` dev server, whilst be considered the same domain as far as the browser is concerned.

 ## Install

 Download the release for your platform from the [release page](https://github.com/mushishi78/spago/releases).